crowplexus/yu-pan-ko/dictionary.md

 sa - "Me"

-sapon - A way of greeting someone you don't know
+sapon - A greeting (formal, use with those you don't know)
 - i.e: sapon! upaf-sesen pāsun nun | Hello!
 Are you feeling well?

+saon - A greeting (informal, use with your friends)
+- i.e: saon! upaf-sesen? | Hi!
+How are you doing?

 satu - "Human"